 Only Father Mendale knows what evils lurk inside this deadly art and the history of Dorian Wilde; the artist who made a pact with dark forces when he created these paintings that represent the seven deadly sins.
 Now, anyone who comes in contact with these pictures is corrupted by Pride, Lust, Gluttony, Sloth, Greed, Envy, and Wrath…

 As was the case with Rolfe Kanesky’s delightfully daft The Black Room, this is tongue-in-cheek filmmaking that’s full of visual and verbal jokes.
-Unsubtle perhaps, yet weirdly wonderful.
-Based on the supposed Seven Deadly Sins, Art of the Dead rips the piss out of rich Americana.
-Splendidly.
+Unsubtle perhaps, yet weirdly enjoyable.
+Based on the supposed Seven Deadly Sins, Art of the Dead mocks rich Americans.

 Much better than Kanesky’s previous messy and unfocused collaboration with Michael Mahal and Sonny Mahal, Bus Party to Hell, Art of the Dead is well-filmed and witty in comparison, The only downside is the presence of Sharknado survivor Tara Reid who proves once again she isn’t right for certain roles and is simply unconvincing here.

 Netflix’s similar art-possession pic Velvet Buzzsaw, which was filmed after this.
 Naturally, as it’s on Netflix and features big-name actors such as John Malkovich, Jake Gyllenhaal, Toni Collette and Rene Russo, Velvet Buzzsaw attracted loads of mainstream media coverage (and yes we enjoyed it, with reservations).
 Thankfully, Art of the Dead is more down to earth and without Dan Gilroy’s pretensions.